GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     * **Container Analysis Occurrences Editor**
     * **Container Analysis Occurrences Viewer**

-This allows the job deployed to the Spinnaker Kubernetes cluster to access the required resources and create the attestations in the Attestor project.
+This allows the job deployed to the Spinnaker Kubernetes cluster to access the required resources and create the attestations in the attestor project.

 ## Deploying the application

-In this section, you cretae a deployment manifest and deploy the application.
+In this section, you create a deployment manifest and deploy the application.

 1. Add a new stage of type **Deploy (Manifest)** and name it `Deploy Application`.